-I have recently been asked, “What’s the difference between hybrid, heirloom, and organic gardening.”
+Someone recently asked, “What’s the difference between hybrid, heirloom, and organic gardening?”
+Here is the answer.

-Be sure to order as soon as possible because as February and March approach many of the best vegetables will be sold out.
+Be sure to order your seeds as soon as possible because as February and March approach, many of the best vegetables will sell out.
 Check out the links below.

 By Hunter Harris